Readit News logoReadit News

 Also, it is not difficult to use other peoples computers.
 You can switch keyboards pretty easy these days on windows and mac.
 In fact, my very first computer (Apple IIc) had a mechanical switch to flip between qwerty and dvorak.

-encom · 9 months ago
+encom · a year ago

 And there's also the problem of using computers that aren't yours.
 I haven't tried (and I will never), but I imagine switching between layouts is at least very inconvenient.

-WorldMaker · 9 months ago
+WorldMaker · a year ago

 Dvorak is supported by almost every computing device under the sun today.
 Old Apple models (I want to say the IIc?) even had a hardware button to switch layouts.
 Switching between Dvorak and Qwerty is usually an easy to find User setting.
 (If doing it on someone else's user account, you just have to remember to be kind and switch it back when done.)